petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/exploring-indexed-fields.md

 },
 ```

-The field mappings provide a lower level view of how each field is treated at index and search time, including its data type and any sub-fields that are available for using the field's data in different ways.
+The field mappings provide a lower level view of how each field is treated at index and search time, including its data type and any sub-fields available for using the field's data in different ways.
 For example, you can use the mappings to discover a keyword field that's indexed as a sub-field of a text field.
 This keyword sub-field might then be used in the Custom Facet.

 ![This DDM field has a keyword sub-field that's only discoverable by looking at the field mappings.](./exploring-indexed-fields/images/04.png)